Ed Ott: Professional career

-Known as a tough, no-nonsense player, Ott was a former wrestler who was not afraid to use those skills on a baseball diamond.
+Known as a tough, no-nonsense player, Ott was a former Muncy High School star wrestler who was not afraid to use those skills on a baseball diamond.
 In an August 12, 1977, game against the New York Mets, Ott slid hard into Mets' second baseman Felix Millán trying to break up a double play.
 Millán shouted at Ott and hit him with a baseball in his hand.
-Ott, a former Muncy High School star wrestler, answered this by picking Milan up in a wrestling move, upending him, and then slamming him into his extended knee at Three Rivers Stadium, severely injuring Milan's shoulder.
-The incident effectively ended Milan's MLB playing career.
+Ott answered this by picking Millan up in a wrestling move, upending him, and then slamming him into his extended knee at Three Rivers Stadium, severely injuring Millan's shoulder.
+The incident effectively ended Millan's MLB playing career.

 Ott appeared in 112 games for the Pirates in 1978 as, the team battled from being 11.5 games behind on August 25 to finish the season 1.5 games behind the Philadelphia Phillies.
 He won the National League Player of the Week Award for the week of September 3 and, his batting average improved to .269.

 Ott platooned with catcher Steve Nicosia in 1979, and had his best season with a .273 batting average along with 7 home runs, 51 runs batted in and a career-high .994 fielding percentage, second only to Gene Tenace among National League catchers.
 Led by future Hall of Fame member, Willie Stargell, the 1979 Pirates won the National League Eastern Division pennant, then defeated the Cincinnati Reds in the 1979 National League Championship Series, before winning the 1979 World Series against the Baltimore Orioles.
 Ott, who was known to be a team clubhouse leader, was solid during the seven-game World Series posting a .333 batting average along with 3 runs batted in to help lift the Pirates to their fifth World Series Championship.

-With young catcher Tony Peña ready to take over the catching duties, the Pirates traded Ott to the California Angels in April 1981.
-Ott had a down year in 1981 batting just .217.
+With young catcher Tony Peña ready to take over the catching duties, the Pirates traded Ott to the California Angels in April 1981 with Mickey Mahler for Jason Thompson.
+Ott had a down year in 1981, batting just .217.
 Ott tore his rotator cuff and underwent surgery, causing him to miss the entire 1982 season.
 He appeared briefly as a first baseman in the Angels minor-league organization in 1983 and 1984 before retiring as a player at the age of 32.